-Even though debt can feel overwhelming and it may seem as though a service such as a bankruptcy trustee is your only solution, there are ways you can save for retirement while paying off debt.
-There is no shame in getting credit counselling or debt consolidation help.
-But before you take that step, read a few tips that may help you get started saving for retirement.
+Even though debt can feel overwhelming and it may seem as though a service such as a licensed insolvency trustee is your only solution, there are ways you can save for retirement while paying off debt.

 When you have multiple debts, it can be difficult to prioritize how to pay them off.
 There are many choices, but if you make the wrong one, your debt snowball could turn into an avalanche.

 It’s that time of year again!
 Income tax is due yet a surprising number of people can’t afford to pay the CRA the taxes they owe.
 Are you one of them?
 Do you not know which way to turn because you owe tax, have personal debts, or are maybe on the edge of bankruptcy?

 Is it better to save towards a down payment on a home or to rent a home?
 While the easy answer is that a home you own is equity, there are many factors that go into such an important decision.